Skip to main content

 5. Herdman, T. H., & Kamitsuru, S. (Eds.).
 (2018).
 Nursing diagnoses: Definitions and classification, 2018-2020.
 Thieme Publishers New York.

 This page titled 6.4: Applying the Nursing Process is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Ernstmeyer & Christman (Eds.)
-(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform.